Dataset Summarization by K Principal Concepts: Optimization

 \subsection{Local Search Location Relaxation Method}

 As our task is very high-dimensional, running Local Search (or similar UKFLP algorithms) becomes too slow to be practical.
-Therefore, we suggest an alternative, a continuous relaxation approach which is much faster to compute (with complexity $O(N_I + N_W)$).
-In short, our method first finds the optimal (unconstrained) centered, and than map them to the allowed set $W_q$.
-We iterates the following steps until convergence:
+Therefore, we suggest an alternative inspired by the Expectation Minimization (EM) algorithm for $K$-means \cite{moon1996expectation}.
+We look for concepts $\{p_1 .. p_K \}$ nearest to the center of each group.
+This relaxation approach of searching concepts in continuous Euclidean space is much faster to compute (with complexity $O(N_I + N_W)$).
+Our method is initialized with a set of centers $\{c_1 .. c_K \}$ and iterates the following steps until convergence: (i) We assign each of our images $v_1..v_N$ to groups $\{S_1..S_K\}$ according to the nearest group center (``Voronoi tessellation'')